Skip to Content

 For some of you, the Immigration Department will require that you have regular chest x-rays as screening for tuberculosis.
 You must see a doctor for referral for such examinations.
 Medical insurance does not usually cover the costs associated with immigration medicals.

 Even though we provide low cost primary health care to Massey students, it is not free to international students and if an international student was to become seriously ill, the cost of hospital treatment would almost certainly exceed several thousand dollars.
-For this and other reasons, the New Zealand government has made it compulsory for all international students working in New Zealand to take out medical insurance.
+For this and other reasons, the New Zealand government has made it compulsory for all international students studying in New Zealand to take out medical insurance.
 This means that for most medical problems you might develop while in New Zealand, there will be no direct cost to yourself.
 Your insurance will cover most things.

 However, there are some things your insurance policy will not cover and you should read your policy carefully so that you are aware of those conditions that are excluded.
 Pre-existing medical conditions, any condition you had prior to arriving in New Zealand, may be excluded, particularly if you did not declare it at the time you took out the insurance policy.
 Consultations about sexually transmitted diseases and contraception are not covered by most insurance policies either.